michaelawyu/tekton-examples/getting-started/run.md

     ...
 ```

+It may take a few moments before Tekton finishes executing your
-**Check the message, reason, and status Tekton reports**.
-Should an error occur
+pipeline. **Check the message, reason, and status Tekton reports**.
+Should an
-when running the pipeline, the cause will be reported in these fields with
+error occur when running the pipeline, the cause will be reported in these
-instructions for troubleshooting.
-If everything runs smoothly, you should see
+fields with instructions for troubleshooting.
+If everything runs smoothly, you
-an `All Steps have completed executing message` with a `Succeeded` reason
+should see an `All Steps have completed executing` message with a `Succeeded`
-listed.
+reason listed.

-**Note**: It may take a few moments before Tekton finishes executing your
-pipeline.

 ## Check out the deployment in the cluster